Melody of Oblivion

-The Melody of Oblivion (忘却の旋律, Bōkyaku no Senritsu) is a 2004 Japanese anime television series planned by Gainax and animated by J.C.Staff.
-The series originally aired between April 7, 2004, and September 21, 2004, on TBS.
+The Melody of Oblivion (忘却の旋律, Bōkyaku no Senritsu) is a Japanese manga series by Shinji Katakura.
+The series was published through Kadokawa Comics through Shōnen Ace between 2002 and 2004.

+An anime television series adaptation produced by Gainax and animated by J.C.Staff aired between April 7, 2004, and September 21, 2004, on TBS.
+A Game Boy Advance game was published through Bandai for Japanese markets.